SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 ## General

 The workspace tools are listed at the left side of the editor, under the Tools tab.
-To use a tool, drag it from the toolbar onto the canvas.
+To use a tool, drag it (click and hold the mouse button down) from the toolbar onto the canvas.

 ![dragging a toolbar to the canvas](images/toolbar-demo.png "drag a toolbar to the canvas")